Have you ever been influenced to purchase a product because of social media?

 An example of this would be advertising snowboarding gear by having a top social influencer wear the gear on a trip and share their experience with their audience.
 They could have thousands of followers that may have never been exposed to you before but now become interested because they see that person using the product.

-YETI is a company who has taken this idea to the top of the mountain.
+YETI is a company that has taken this idea to the top of the mountain.
 They highlight all of their ambassadors on their website and include a photo, bio, and Q & A to learn more about them.

 Through their ambassador program, they take the outdoor industry into new places.
 When you search, you can filter by pursuit of what area that person represents the brand in – from food & beverage to ranching & rodeo.